VICEMedia/dynaflow/README.md

 If the `river` is rejected or cancelled, iterating will stop and no more requests will be made.

-If the `itemsOnly` option is `true`, the `river` will contain each individual table item, rather than the entire result objects.
+If the `ItemsOnly` option is `true`, the `river` will contain each individual table item, rather than the entire result objects.

 ### .scan(*params*) -> *river*